-What is Child Sexual Exploitation (CSE)?
+What is Child Sexual Exploitation and Abuse (CSEA)?

 Sexual exploitation is child abuse.
 Victims are manipulated or forced into taking part in a sexual act often in return for attention, affection, money, drugs, alcohol or accommodation.